MichalSmyk/CV/README.md

 #### Breakfast Chef, Coalition           May 2021 - Jul 2021

-* I learned how to prepare myself and the kitchen for busy service in one of the busiest places on Brighton seafront.
-I mastered the skill of working well and effectively under pressure.
+* Demonstrated ability to handle high-pressure situations by successfully preparing for and managing busy service periods in a high-volume restaurant on Brighton seafront.

+* Acquired skills in effective time management and organization to ensure the kitchen and staff were well-prepared for incoming orders during peak periods.

+* Developed effective communication skills to coordinate with team members and manage customer expectations during high-pressure situations.

+* Demonstrated the ability to prioritize tasks and manage competing demands, contributing to the smooth and efficient functioning of the restaurant even during peak periods.

 #### Breakfast chef, Breakfast at Tiffany's         Nov 2020 - May 2021